tomorrowflow/context-portal/README.md

 ## Overview

 This project is the **Context Portal MCP server (ConPort)**.
-ConPort provides a robu nst and structured way for AI assistants to store, retrieve, and manage various types of project context (e.g., product goals, active tasks, decisions, progress, architectural patterns, custom data) via a dedicated MCP server.
+ConPort provides a robust and structured way for AI assistants to store, retrieve, and manage various types of project context (e.g., product goals, active tasks, decisions, progress, architectural patterns, custom data) via a dedicated MCP server.

-It can replace older file-based context management systems by offering a more reliable and queryable database backend (SQLite per workspace).
+It replaces older file-based context management systems by offering a more reliable and queryable database backend (SQLite per workspace).
 ConPort is designed to be a generic context backend, compatible with various IDEs and client interfaces that support MCP.

 Key features include:
-*   Structured context storage using SQLite (one DB per workspace).
+*   Structured context storage using SQLite (one DB per workspace, automatically created).
 *   MCP server (`context_portal_mcp`) built with Python/FastAPI.
-*   Defined MCP tools for interaction (e.g., `log_decision`, `get_active_context`).
+*   A comprehensive suite of defined MCP tools for interaction (see "Available ConPort Tools" below).
 *   Multi-workspace support via `workspace_id`.
-*   Deployment mode: Stdio.
+*   Primary deployment mode: STDIO for tight IDE integration.

 ## Prerequisites